ryzokuken/mf2-docs/guide-v2.md

 This is a message.
 ```

 For more complex messages, you need to switch into "code mode" by using a set of double braces (`{{...}}`).
 This is syntax you might be familiar with from the templating ecosystem of tools and programming languages.
-One thing to note is that once inside code mode, you need a second set of double braces to go back to text mode.

 **EXAMPLE**
 ```